starhel/dataslots/README.md

 ```

 #### Read-only class variables
-With \_\_slots__ is possible to define read-only class variables.
-When using dataclasses you can do not provide type
+With \_\_slots__ it's possible to define read-only class variables.
+When using dataclasses you cannot provide type
-for attribute or use typing.ClassVar to declare one (second method is not supported).
+for attribute or use typing.ClassVar to declare one (second method is not supported with slots).
 ```python
 @with_slots
 @dataclass